Derick-Obeng/main/README.md

 ride with, </br>
 8 2 8 ima stack lict it.
 ```
-My work will be something great
+My work will be something great.